witrac/iot-embeddedc/samples/README.md

 sampleDevice.c
 --------------

-This is sample application to demonstrate the registered mode in IoT Foundation.
-With registered mode, the devices can both publish events and receive commands.
-You need to register for a device at
+This sample application demonstrates the registered mode in Internet of Things Foundation.
+This sample connects to the Internet of Things Foundation registered service.
+On registered mode, the devices can both publish events and receive commands.

-<https://internetofthings.ibmcloud.com/#/> and copy the credentials in
-the *device.cfg* file
+But for running this sample, you must first register the device at <https://internetofthings.ibmcloud.com/#/> and copy the credentials in the *device.cfg* file.
+Using this sample, users can publish events and receive commands from the Internet of Things Foundation service.

     [root@localhost ~]# vi device.cfg
     [root@localhost ~]# ./samplePublish